ubermensch04/httplite/README.md

 # HTTPlite

 The goal is to build a functional HTTP/1.1 server from scratch to understand the fundamentals of the protocol and low-level network programming using TCP sockets in C++.
-It follows the incremental stages provided by the Codecrafters platform, starting from basic socket binding to handling file uploads and concurrency.

 ## Features Implemented (So Far)